Hornbill-Docs/esp-config/esp-config/automation/hornbill-automations.md

 #### Output

-* **Email Addresses** - This output provides a comma-seperated list of email addresses.
+* **Email Addresses** - This output provides a comma-separated list of email addresses.